ABOUT LIFE ON MUSIC

 THE TEAM

 Evelyn has worked developing music therapy programs for families, private practices, and non-profits with an emphasis in pediatrics.
-She has years of experience using music therapy interventions in a variety of settings including preschools; child care centers; elementary, middle, and high schools; special education; assisted living facilities; memory care; hospitals; and rehab centers.
+She over a decade of experience using music therapy interventions in a variety of settings including preschools; child care centers; elementary, middle, and high schools; special education; assisted living facilities; memory care; hospitals; and rehab centers.
 After receiving advanced training in Neurologic Music Therapy and Neonatal Intensive Care Unit (NICU) Music Therapy, Evelyn has specialized in facilitating music therapy for infants and children with autism and other disabilities.

 In her free time, Evelyn enjoys rowing crew and living up to her reputation for being a crazy plant lady.